Cyber Insurance Underwriting: The Technical Assessment Gap

 - Document-only underwriting misses 65-75% of material risks: 65% of applicants rate their security posture higher than independent assessment confirms, 40% are unaware of critical vulnerabilities in their own infrastructure, and inaccuracies in self-reported applications are common

-- Technical validation - external vulnerability scanning, configuration analysis, threat intelligence - generates 35-45% better loss ratios, 60% improved risk differentiation, and 40% fewer surprise losses vs. questionnaire-only assessment
+- Technical validation, external vulnerability scanning, configuration analysis, threat intelligence, generates 35-45% better loss ratios, 60% improved risk differentiation, and 40% fewer surprise losses vs. questionnaire-only assessment

 - Incident response capability is the strongest leading indicator of claim severity: organizations with IR plans tested annually experience 45% lower breach costs; prior breach history predicts 3x higher probability of subsequent incidents within 24 months